Napatt-C/astromelon-GSAP/README.md

 ________________

-### All right, thank you everyone who have patience to read until the end.
+### All right, thank you everyone who have patience to read until the end. :pray:
-### Like I said on the head, this is my first Github publish with explanation, but I feel free and very pleasure if you have complaination, advise or anything else that you want me to fix it to be better.
+### Like I said on the head, this is my first Github publish with explanation, but I feel free and very pleasure if you have complaination, advise or anything else that you want me to fix it to be better. :open_hands: